 TLS encryption vulnerability information

-Lack of TLS encryption is of course a major vulnerability that leaves traffic exposed and easily accessible by malevolent parties.
+Lack of TLS encryption is a major vulnerability that leaves traffic exposed and easily accessible by malevolent parties.

 But even with TLS encryption, there are a number of possible directions from which your application can be attacked and compromised.
 Some of the attacks that can be launched against systems using TLS encryption include: